 Conclusion

-Based on recent research, the most vulnerable soils to frost heaving deformation are those with >6% of the grain size smaller than 0.05 millimeter, according to specific experimental data.
+Based on recent research, the most vulnerable soils to frost-heaving deformation are those with >6% of the grain size smaller than 0.05 millimeters, according to specific experimental data.
 Gravel soil’s susceptibility to frost heaving is intimately tied to its sediment and humidity content, although little is known about this relationship.
 Frozen deepness, mud category, and variables such as dryness and wetness all play a role in determining the antifreeze layer thickness in pavement design criteria.
 Frost heaving may occur in pavement systems that satisfy design criteria, particularly in the shoulder area, where frost heaving is more problematic.

 FAQs